Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Exemptions

-Voluntary Users
+Voluntary users

 Cross-Border Conditions

-Non-UAE resident entities registered for UAE VAT must implement electronic invoicing if obligated to issue tax invoices under Federal Decree-Law No. 8/2017 on VAT.
+Non-UAE resident entities registered for UAE VAT must implement electronic invoicing if obligated to issue tax invoices under Federal Decree-Law No. 8/2017 on VAT .

 Penalties

-AED 100 per Electronic Invoice, up to a maximum of AED 5,000 per calendar month for failure to issue and transmit invoices to recipients through the system within the prescribed timeline.
+AED 100 per Electronic Invoice, up to a maximum of AED 5,000 per calendar month for failure to issue and transmit invoices to recipients through the system within the prescribed timeline under Cabinet Decision No. 106 of 2025 .

-AED 100 per Electronic Credit Note, up to a maximum of AED 5,000 per calendar month for failure to issue and transmit credit notes to recipients through the system within the prescribed timeline.
+AED 100 per Electronic Credit Note, up to a maximum of AED 5,000 per calendar month for failure to issue and transmit credit notes to recipients through the system within the prescribed timeline under Cabinet Decision No. 106 of 2025 .

 AED 1,000 per day (or part thereof) for failure by the issuer to notify the Federal Tax Authority of a system failure within the prescribed timeline.